 According to Kami, the five star-resort in the brutalism style was designed by a noted Bosnian architect.
 Guests in 155 rooms could enjoy restaurants, bars, a conference center and an indoor swimming pool.
 It opened in 1986.

 By 2005, war in the Balkans had taken its toll on tourism and the Hotel Fjord closed its doors.
-The concrete walls have since been stripped bare.
-Wiring and elevator equipment are long gone.
+By the time of my 2017 visit, the concrete walls were stripped bare.
+Wiring and elevator equipment were long gone.

 Weirdly, the clay tennis court seemed to be maintained in good condition and was hosting a lively doubles match at the time of my visit.

-Local graffiti “artists” have used the naked concrete walls as a canvas.
+Local graffiti “artists” used the naked concrete walls as a canvas.

 I wandered the hallways, being careful to step around the broken glass from the smashed-in windows.
 I imagined honeymooners from the Yugoslavia times enjoying the rooms and balconies.
 Weary socialist workers on holiday, admiring the views of the Kotor Bay and the Old Town.
 And children running down the hallways that still have traces of faded blue carpeting.

-Renovating this dinosaur will be quite a feat.
-Preservtion of brutalist architecture aside, the most practical plan may be to just destroy it and start over with a modern hotel on this prime real estate.
+Renovating this dinosaur was never really an option.
+Preservation of brutalist architecture aside, the most practical plan may have been to just destroy it and start over with a modern hotel on this prime real estate.
 A European friend of mine is fond of saying that there is no jackhammer capable of destroying Yugoslavian concrete.
-The existing layout, with its tiny, dark rooms and dark bathrooms, doesn’t really lend itself to the luxury standards expected by visitors in the present day.
+The existing layout, with its tiny, dark rooms and dark bathrooms, didn’t really lend itself to the luxury standards expected by visitors in the present day.